Radiative corrections to decay branching ratios of the CP-odd Higgs boson in two Higgs doublet models: Decay rates with higher-order corrections

 The decay rate for the CP-odd Higgs boson decays into a $W^{\pm}$ boson and a charged Higgs boson $H^{\pm}$ with NLO EW corrections is given by

 The decay rate at LO is given by

 The EW correction $\Delta_{\mathrm{EW}}^{H^{\pm}}$ is given by

 The term $\widehat{\Pi}'_{WW}(m_{W}^{2})$ is included since the residue of renormalized $W^{\pm}$ bosons propagator is not unity.
 The IR divergences in the NLO EW correction are regularized by introducing the finite photon mass.
 The photon mass dependence is removed by including the decay rates of real photon emission $A\to H^{\pm}W^{\mp}\gamma$ as similar to $A\to f\bar{f}$.
-The analytic expression for the decay rate of $A\to H^{\pm}W^{\mp}\gamma$ is given in Appendix~\ref{sec:real_emission}.
+The analytic expression of $\Gamma(A\to H^{\pm}W^{\mp}\gamma)$ is given in Appendix~\ref{sec:real_emission}.